anywai/UDAO-PROJECT2/docs/treasury/ContentManager.md

 function newRefundContent(struct IVoucherVerifier.RefundVoucher voucher) external
 ```

-Allows refund of a content with a voucher created by platform
+Allows anyone to refund of a content with a voucher created by platform

 #### Parameters